sequoiacreativelab/sequoiacreativelab.github.io/index.md

     column_padding: pl5-m pt5 pt0-m
 portfolio:
   label: More than just pixels
-  headline: As Sequoia's design ambassadors, the Creative Lab collaborates across
+  headline: As Sequoia's design ambassadors, the design Lab collaborates across
     the portfolio on products, processes and design culture.
 alumni:
   label: A lasting network
-  headline: Sequoia Creative Lab alumni
+  headline: Sequoia Design Lab alumni
   deck: When their time at the Lab comes to a close, we support each designer with
     a network of past Fellows and Visiting Designers, as well as access to the larger community of designers who work across the Sequoia portfolio.